-Google Drive is not only file storage and synchronization service.
-It offers many more than storing files on their servers and synchronizing files across devices.
+Google Drive is not only a file storage and synchronization service.
+It offers many more than storing files on its servers and synchronizing files across devices.
 One of them is sharing files and folders with people.
 Yes!
 You can share the files and folders that you store in Google Drive with anyone.
-When you share from Google Drive, you can control whether people can edit, comment on, or only view the Google Drive file.

-But what happens if you mistakenly or intentionally delete a google drive file someone share or the one you owned?
-This situation happens for most people.
-And you may have questions like “When I delete the files, does it delete them for everyone that has shared access to the folder?” or “What about permanently deleted files?” or “Can the other members still access those under their deleted folder?”.
+But what happens if you mistakenly or intentionally delete a google drive file someone shared or the one you owned?
+And you may have questions like “When I delete the files, does it delete them for everyone that has shared access to the folder?” or “Can the other members still access those under their deleted folder?”.

 Table Of Contents

-- 5 What happens if I remove a file shared with me when you have edit permisission?
+- What happens if I remove a file shared with me when you have edit permission?

-- 6 What happens if I remove a file shared with me when you own?
+- What happens if I remove a file shared with me when you own it?